Precision-Recall Curves Using Information Divergence Frontiers: INTRODUCTION

-Currently used metrics, such as the inception score (IS) \cite{salimans2016improved} and the Fr\'echet inception distance (FID) \cite{heusel2017gans} produce single number summaries quantifying the goodness of fit.
-Thus, even though they can detect poor performance, they cannot shed light into the underlying cause.
-Recently, \citet{sajjadi2018assessing} and later \citet{kynkaanniemi2019improved} have offered an alternative view, motivated by the notions of precision and recall in information retrieval.
+Currently used metrics, such as the inception score (IS) \citep{salimans2016improved} and the Fr\'echet inception distance (FID) \cite{heusel2017gans} produce single number summaries quantifying the goodness of fit.
+Thus, even though they can detect poor performance, they cannot shed light upon the underlying cause. \citet{sajjadi2018assessing} and later \citet{kynkaanniemi2019improved} have offered an alternative view, motivated by the notions of precision and recall in information retrieval.
 Intuitively, the precision captures the average ``quality'' of the generated samples, while the recall measures how well the target distribution is covered.
-It was demonstrated that such metrics can disentangle these two common failure modes.
+They have demonstrated that such metrics can disentangle these two common failure modes on a set of image synthesis experiments.

 Unfortunately, these recent approaches rely on data quantization and do not provide a theory that can be directly used on with continuous distributions.
 For example, in \cite{sajjadi2018assessing} the data is first clustered and then the resulting class-assignment histograms are compared.
+Recently, \citet{simon2019revisiting} suggest an algorithm that extends to the continuous setting by using a density ratio estimator, a result that we extend to arbitrary R\'enyi divergences.
 In \cite{kynkaanniemi2019improved} the space is covered with hyperspheres and is only sensitive to the size of the overlap of the supports of the distributions.

 In this work, we present an evaluation framework based on the Pareto frontiers of R\'enyi divergences that encompasses these previous contributions as special cases.
 Beyond this novel perspective on existing techniques, we provide a general characterization of these Pareto frontiers, in both the discrete and continuous case.
 This in turn enables efficient algorithms that are directly applicable to continuous distributions without the need for discretization.